Ask Krrish Contact Us

 5. SOQL For Loops

-SOQL For Loops (also known as "for-each loops" with SOQL queries) are a highly efficient way to process the results of a SOQL query, especially when dealing with large datasets.
-They automatically manage memory by retrieving records in batches, making them ideal for avoiding heap size governor limits.
+SOQL For Loops are a highly efficient way to process large query results.
+They automatically manage memory by retrieving records in batches — ideal for avoiding heap size governor limits.

 for (sObject record : [SELECT Id, Name FROM MyObject WHERE ...]) {